Skip to content

 Some repair cafes, such as Repair Cafe Hastings, took advantage of technology by using video streaming and offering sessions focused on fixing a particular item, like bikes.
 For those that opted to go ahead with physical meetings, there were COVID-19 protocols in place, such as having only one masked person per table who would be paired with one masked repair coach.

-“With the latest worries about [the Omicron variant], most have postponed, but one group, at a Yorktown church, is going forward with extremely well-thought-through plans in a cavernous room, and we support all these decisions,” Everett says.
-“There will absolutely be a variety of outdoor Repair Cafes in the good weather, and some way to get involved no matter what is going on in the world.”
+“There will absolutely be a variety of outdoor Repair Cafes in the good weather,” Everett says, “and some way to get involved no matter what is going on in the world.”

 For six years, until 2019, Sandra Goldmark ran her own social enterprise called Fix Up, which repaired items from toasters to sofas to vacuums.
 Unlike Repair Cafes, which are free, Fix Up charged customers a fee to fix their items.
 A year before the pandemic began, Goldmark closed the store to focus on promoting her book.
 However, on Sunday afternoons, she can still be found fixing items of neighbors and friends.